Until the Night: Cover versions

 for her 1979 album Doch in der Nacht, which comprised German-language renderings of Billy Joel songs.
 This version was issued as the album's single with "Ein Engel, der weiß, was er will" (originally "She's Always a Woman") as the B-side.
+Johnny Contardo of Sha Na Na covered the song on his 1980 solo album "Changeover."

-Bill Medley of the Righteous Brothers recorded "Until the Night" for his 1980 album Sweet Thunder.
+Bill Medley of the Righteous Brothers recorded "Until the Night" for his 1981 album Sweet Thunder.
 Charlie McCoy covered the song with Laney Smallwood in 1981.
 The single reached #92 on the Billboard Hot Country Songs chart.